Ceiling-Roof | Commonly Confused Words

 etymology

-• The ceiling is inside a building, while the roof is outside.
+• The ceiling is an interior feature, while the roof is on the exterior of a building.

 © 2025 Lithium Lab Pte Ltd